You should talk to family, friends or your support network to see if they can help you get food and medicine.

-Anyone struggling can still ask for help with your shopping or medication delivery from Dorset Council.
+You can ask us for help with your shopping or medication delivery.

 Free school meals

-Dorset Council is working with schools to make sure families who need it (including those who receive free school meals) can receive food vouchers.
+We are working with schools to make sure families who need them (including those who receive free school meals) can receive food vouchers.

 If your child gets free school meals, their school will give you details of the scheme including information about getting vouchers during the summer holidays.

 Find out more and apply for free school meals.

 Families on certain benefits can get free vouchers every week as part of the NHS Healthy Start scheme.

 The vouchers can be spent on milk, plain fresh and frozen fruit and vegetables, vitamins and infant formula milk.

 Find out more and apply for a Health Start voucher on the NHS website.